-Attendance: Except for quizzes, class attendance will not be checked after the first two weeks of class.
-However, attendance is strongly encouraged.
-You are responsible for all information given in class.
-It will not be repeated outside class.
+Attendance: Class attendance is required for the first two weeks of class.
+Afterward, attendance is not required except on days noted in the schedule.
+However, attendance is strongly encouraged, and permanent seats will be assigned.
+Students not regularly attending class average roughly a grade lower than those attending.
+Regardless, you are responsible for all information given in class.
+It will not be repeated outside class for in-class students not attending class.